L-Figgins/bash-util/README.md

 # bash-util

-A small collection of shells scripts I use when dealing with github repos.
+A small collection of shell scripts I use when dealing with github repos.

 ## Installation